Home » Cardiovascular Health » Heart Disease Risk Factors » Obesity and Diabetes

 Another example of a risk factor shared by both diabetes and heart disease is physical inactivity.
 When people do not exercise, not only can they gain weight, but they may also have an increased risk of developing diabetes or having a heart attack.

 Hypertension is also related to increased risks for cardiovascular disease.
-People who have diabetes are also more likely to have high blood pressure as well.
+People who have diabetes are also more likely to have high as well.
 Unfortunately, the combination of these two factors doubles the risk of coronary heart disease.

 Finally, some people who have diabetes also suffer from dyslipidemia, which is a condition in which a person’s triglycerides and LDL (bad cholesterol) levels are higher while their HDL (good cholesterol) levels are quite low.
 This trio of factors can also increase the risk of atherosclerosis, which can increase your risks of having a heart attack or stroke.